javacc/javacc/docs/faq.md

 TODO
 There are two other approaches that might also be tried - one involves lexical states and the other involves semantic actions.

-All three approaches are discussed in [How do I deal with keywords that aren't reserved?](#) which considers a special case of the problem discussed here.
+All three approaches are discussed in [How do I deal with keywords that aren't reserved?](#questions-4.19) which considers a special case of the problem discussed here.

 <br>

-### How do I match any character?
+### <a name="question-3.7"></a>How do I match any character?

 ---